riiyu7/Love-Tic-Tac-Toe/README.md

 ### Future Features

 - Leaderboard
-    - Introduce a leaderboard within the game mechanics which shows the players with the most wins.
+    - Introduce a leaderboard within the game mechanics that shows the players with the most wins.

 - Multiplayer feature
     - Introduce a multiplayer function where players can challenge others within the leaderboard or friends from different locations.

 - Vs Ai
-    - Add a AI player where plays can compete and train their logical skills against an AI.
+    - Add a AI player where players can compete and train their logical skills against an AI.

 - Tic Tac Tournament
-    - Add weekly, Monthly and Yearly tournaments where all players can compete for prizes.
+    - Add weekly, monthly, and yearly tournaments where all players can compete for prizes.

 - Tic Tac XL
-    - Implement new Tic Tac Toe boards which include bigger grids and 2 v 2 modes.
+    - Implement new Tic Tac Toe boards that include bigger grids and 2 v 2 modes.

 - Reward system
-    - Introduce a reward system where Top players get rewarded for obtaining wins or winning tournaments
+    - Introduce a reward system where top players get rewarded for obtaining wins or winning tournaments.

 ## Tools & Technologies Used